What's New in Tracker.js

 </a>

-This makes it dead simple for your AI agent to add tracking to any site — it just adds HTML attributes to the elements that matter.
+This makes it simple for your AI agent to add tracking to the elements that matter.

 Outgoing Link Tracking